putitsimply/christian-bible-explained/judges.md

 ### How the book ends

 The final section does not focus on judges as much.
-It shows how disordered life becomes when people ignore [God](glossary.md#god) [^gl-god] and do whatever seems right to them.
+It shows how disordered life becomes when people ignore [God](glossary.md#god) and do whatever seems right to them.
 There are several disturbing stories about violence and injustice.
 The book finishes by repeating an idea like, “There was no king, and everyone did what they thought was right.”

 ## Big ideas

 Judges is a warning story.
-It shows how a community can fall apart when people forget their responsibilities to [God](glossary.md#god) [^gl-god] and to each other, and it also shows that help and rescue can still come, even in a messy time.
+It shows how a community can fall apart when people forget their responsibilities to [God](glossary.md#god) and to each other, and it also shows that help and rescue can still come, even in a messy time.

 [^gl-israel]: Israel can mean the people, land, or a kingdom; Israelites are the people.
 [^gl-god]: The main divine being in Judaism and Christianity.